 After graduation, Dr. Rachel Collins recommended Duvall for a very competitive internship with the U.S. Navy Marine Mammal Program, which led Duvall to work with pregnant dolphins.
 She even witnessed the birth of a dolphin calf.
 After two internships with the U.S. Navy, Duvall is now heading to a position as a trainer at the Texas State Aquarium, where she'll work with dolphins and otters.

-More than 90% of Roanoke students participate in real-world learning experiences before they graduate.
+94% of Roanoke students participate in real-world learning experiences before they graduate.